gendigbadig/loopback-component-storage-gridfs-httprange/readme.md

 ### Behaviors

 * Files are identified by id, not by file name.
 So it is possible to have files of the same name in one container.
-* Added HTTP Range Feature
+* Added HTTP Range feature
+* Added Bandwidth Limit feature via datasource options

 ## Installation